When our mobility team wanted to build a real-world video calling app for healthcare, two alternatives were open to us.

 What did we build?

 We built a set of solution accelerators to easily enable video calling on any iOS app.
 They are two feature sets – one for service providers and the other for consumers.
 Our sample use case: two video calling apps that enable real-time communication between doctors and patients.
 The patient app enables users to register, search for doctors, check availability and schedule a call with a doctor.
-The doctor app enables users to authenticate, attend calls, send discussion summary reports to patients and set availability.
+The Doctor Healthcare app service enables users to authenticate, attend calls, send discussion summary reports to patients and set availability.

 Why did we settle on Sinch?